 As with other bone-related injuries, a dislocated shoulder may have proper symptoms such as nausea, vomiting, sweating, lightheadedness, and feeling weak.
 These happen because of the vagus nerve stimulations, which block the body’s adrenaline response.

-As with general sprains and strains, shoulder dislocations will require early first aid treatment and immobilisation.
+As with general sprains and strains, a dislocated shoulder will require early first aid treatment and immobilisation.
 Here are steps to take for a dislocated shoulder.

 Call emergency services if the injury was caused by a road traffic accident or the shoulder receives a severe blow.
 A medical response is needed, especially if the person has a weak pulse or numb, cold, and pale arms.
 If you do not have a mobile phone with you, take the victim to the nearest medical facility or hospital for treatment.